-While he’s a Ghost, he can’t take damage, gain mana, or receive healing.
+While a ghost, he can’t take damage, gain mana, or receive healing.

-Also, while a Ghost, he’ll leave a big black-hole type space, perfect for Ghosting tiles.
+Also, while a ghost, he’ll leave a big black-hole type space in the lineup, perfect for Ghosting tiles.

 Moving on, Ludhaidh will now buff the entire squad for +64% Defense and 180 HP, every turn for 4 turns.

-But these buffs won’t effect him, so he’ll miss out on the healing.
+But these buffs won’t affect him, so he’ll miss out on the healing.
 However, they are Undispellable for the rest of the squad.